-Take a look at every pirate and ninja in the history books.
+We like kickass characters who get things done.
+Take a look at every pirate, ninja, and go-getter in the history books.
 What do they all have in common?

-Damn straight: They all had a very specific purpose in life.
+Damn straight: They all had a specific purpose in life.

-Question: Is life confusing if you have a singular purpose that gives direction to each of your decisions?
-(That was rhetorical.)
-If you remember to keep your purpose at all times, the little stuff goes right in its place.
+Think about it.
+Is life confusing when there is a singular purpose driving each of your decisions?
+No!
+If you keep your focus on the goal at all times, the little stuff falls into place on its own.
 Right into perspective.

-When the big picture is forgotten, all the little stuff starts feeling like a really big deal.
-Forgetting the right pair of shoes for work spins you into disaster mode.
-Eating an extra cookie spirals you into depression.
+When you forget the big picture, those little things start feeling overwhelming.
+Forgetting the the right pair of shoes for work spins you into disaster mode.
+An extra cookie spirals you into depression.

-Your dreams and childhood imagination are a great place to start when you’re cooking up goals.
+Your dreams and childhood imagination are a great place to start when cooking up goals.

-In fact, your new directive is to pick out 2 goals to work towards over the next month.
-It is your duty as a pirate ninja to strive towards these goals.
+In fact, your new directive is to pick two goals to complete in the next 30 days.
+It is your duty as a crew member to strive towards these goals!

-Your first goal will be based in our primary way of life: Learning obsessively.
+Base your first goal on our primary way of life: Learning obsessively.

-For Goal #1, you will pick one thing you always wanted to learn (or relearn), but keep procrastinating on getting around to.
+Pick out one thing you have always wanted to learn (or relearn), but you’ve been putting off.

-Write down a 4-5 week plan on how you will find the resources and time to dedicate learning it this month.
-Breaking it down into weekly goals will make the next step easier for you.
+Write down a 4-5 week plan on how to collect the resources you need, and how much time you can dedicate to it.
+Break it down into weekly goals to make the planning easier.

-Your second goal will be based in the idea that we live life on our own terms.
-It can be anything that gets your life back on track.
+Base your second goal on the idea that we live life on our own terms.
+It can be about anything that gets your life back on track.

-Whether you’ve been trying to eat healthier, wanting to write a book, build better relationships, or needing to clean the house more often… pick one specific thing to work on over the next month.
+Do you want to eat healthier, write a book, build better relationships, or clean the house more often?
+It can be anything, but pick a specific improvement to get started on over the next month.

 30 days: No more, no less.